 We are a patient empowerment organization that encourages, educates and advocates for sufferers of all adrenal diseases.
 The Adrenal Alternatives Foundation is registered with the IRS as a 501(c)3 nonprofit organization.
 EIN: 83-3629121

 Our first mission is to align patients with the proper tools they need to live the best quality of life with this disease.
 We were founded to connect people in the United States to the resources needed to begin treatment with the cortisol pump.
 We also work to refer patients to all possible options to help manage adrenal disease.
-This includes naturopathic practitioners, mental health counseling services, fitness instructors, physical therapists, dieticians, medical professionals, caregivers, other adrenal patient networks and resources.
+This includes healthcare practitioners, mental health counseling services, fitness instructors, physical therapists, dietitians, medical professionals, caregivers, other adrenal patient networks and resources.

 Secondly, we seek to educate the medical community on the truth of adrenal disease.
 We teach educational seminars to caregivers, EMTs, paramedics and nursing students through our Adrenal Awareness Initiative.

 Thirdly, we seek to encourage the adrenal community with our care package program, where we provide adrenal patients with comforting products and supplies as well as encouraging and educational resources to improve their lives as they fight this devastating disease.

 Fourthly, we are actively working to change legislation that all counties in the United States are authorized to administer the life-saving Solu-Cortef injection, which is not currently the case.
 Not all EMT’s are allowed to give this life saving medication and most ambulances do not have it on board.
 We are working to change this on a local, state and federal level.
 We have aligned with organizations such as CIAAG- Chronic Illness Advocacy and Awareness Group , Danny’s Dose , and Adrenal Insufficiency Protocols who actively work to legislate for patient rights.